mahomedalid/azdevops_boards_calculated_fields/readme.md

 ![Definition](img/definition.png)

 Edit the control so it can use the right field to store your final value and the formula.
-Currently only simple formulas is supported, example:
+It supports formulas on the javascript notation, example:

-> Custom.MyField * 2.5 + Custom.MyField2 + Custom.MyField3 * 2 + Custom.Myfield4
+> [Custom.MyField] * 2.5 + [Custom.MyField2] + (([Custom.MyField3] * 2) / 2) + Custom.Myfield4

-It only supports:

-1. Factors, specify the factor by "* <factor>"
-2. Summatory, specify the summatory by "+"
-3. Integer or Decimal fields, specify the fields by the fully qualified name "Prefix.FieldName"
+Specify the fields by the fully qualified name "Prefix.FieldName" and enclosed on square brackets []

 # How to query